IPad Pro (3rd generation): Reception

 iPadOS addresses the lack of external storage on supported iPads by adding support for external storage.

 The chassis has been criticized for bending and breaking easily.
 Users on forum boards have reported the iPad bending after a few days of use, such as after carrying it around in a backpack.
 YouTuber Zack Nelson then published a video on his channel JerryRigEverything showing the device cracking and snapping in half after applying just a small amount of pressure with his hands in the center of the device.
 Nelson concluded that the "two weakest points [were] right dead center on either side of the iPad Pro, [and] the crack happened at the very poorly placed microphone hole and the new Apple Pencil 2 charging duct".
 Users reported devices already bent right out of the box, mostly cellular models.
 Apple responded to these reports quickly, asserting that this is normal and a non-issue, a response which has been criticized by many.
 According to Apple, the bending is a byproduct of its new manufacturing process and within their tolerances.
 Apple has added a support page relating to these issues.

+Software

+The third generation iPad Pro was supplied with iOS 12.1, It received iPadOS 13 on September 24, 2019, iPadOS 14 on September 16, 2020, iPadOS 15 on September 20, 2021, iPadOS 16 on October 24, 2022, iPadOS 17 on September 18, 2023. and iPadOS 18 on September 16, 2024.
+It is also compatible with iPadOS 26.